 - Center for Fair Political Analysis, Hungary (www.meltanyossag.hu)

-During the event experts from Czech Republic, Hungary, Slovakia, Ukraine, and Poland presented the cross-country evaluation of the results deep interviews they have conducted with decision-makers and stakeholders in their states.
-Also, participants of project from Slovakia and Poland introduced the structure of energy crisis communication in their countries as well as the platform of energy crisis communication between experts and issues of information policy were discussed on the meeting.
+During the event experts from Casimir Pulaski Foundation presented a report “Making crisis simulation matter”.
+Also, participants of the project from Hungary and Ukraine introduced the structure of energy crisis communication in their countries, as well as the platform of energy crisis communication between experts and issues of information policy, were discussed on the meeting.

-The meeting was second event of the project that will allow to organize comprehensive simulation of the energy crisis during that will take place during Warsaw Security Forum 2018 conference in October 2018.
+The meeting was the second event of the project that will allow organizing comprehensive simulation of the energy crisis during that will take place during Warsaw Security Forum 2018 conference in October 2018.